Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 |---|---|
 |**Antifraude**| A feature which consists in a fraud prevention platform, that provides a detailed risk analysis of online purchases.
 The process is fully transparent to the cardholder.
 According to a pre-established criteria, the request can be automatically accepted, rejected or redirected for manual review.
 For further information, refer to the [Antifraud](https://braspag.github.io//en/manual/antifraude) integration guide.
 |**Autenticação**| A process which allows the transaction to pass through the card issuing bank authentication process, bringing more security to the sale as it transfers the risk of fraud to the issuer.
 For further information, refer to the [3DS 2.0 Authentication](https://braspag.github.io//en/manualp/emv3ds) documentation.
 |**Cartão Protegido**| A platform that offers secure storage of sensitive credit card data.
 This data is transformed into an encrypted code called "token", which can be stored in a database.
-With this platform, the store is able to offer features such as "*1-Click Purchase*" and "*Transaction Submission Retry*", while preserving the integrity and confidentiality of the information.
+With this platform, the store is able to offer features such as "*1-Click Purchase*" and "*Transaction Submission Retry*", while preserving the integrity and confidentiality of that data.
 For further information, refer to the [Cartão Protegido](https://braspag.github.io//en/manual/cartao-protegido-api-rest) integration guide.

 ## Braspag Support Service

 <aside class="notice">Braspag offers high availability support.
 You can contact us from 9AM to 7PM weekdays, through our 24 hour emergency call service or through our web-based tool.
 Our support team speaks Portuguese, English and Spanish.</aside>

-Access our web support tool [Zendesk](https://suporte.braspag.com.br/hc/en-us).
+You can access our web support tool here: [Zendesk](https://suporte.braspag.com.br/hc/en-us).

 # Payment Methods